 Yes, you are expected to attend a visit day.

 What is the programme of events for the day?

 What will the group discussion be like, and how should I prepare?

 You'll meet with either one of our academic staff, who'll talk to you about your application.
 They'll want to find out about your:

 It's also an opportunity for you to ask questions, and find out more about the course, department, university and city.

 The member of academic staff who you met for the discussion will feed information back to our admissions team, who are responsible for making decisions on offers.
 UCAS will let you know as soon as we've made a decision; you can also check the progress of your application in track

-Yes, the coach will pick up from outside of the department at 15.45, it is a 20 minute journey to the station (Although this can vary).
+There is a free coach from Temple Meads Station to the Merchant Venturers Building which leaves at 11.30 to arrive in time for registration.
+The coach will pick up from outside of the department at 16.00, to make the return journey to Temple Meads - it is a 20 minute journey to the station (although this can vary).

 The closest car park to the department is located at Trenchard Street.